Take your map reading skills to a whole new level by learning how to read the USGS topo map, but first, get the map here.

 - Contour lines on opposite sides of a valley or ridge always occur in pairs.

-- Contour lines do not touch or cross each other.
+- The contour lines do not touch or cross each other.

 You can follow the detailed guide in the featured video below.
-Now you’re a topo map expert, it’s time get to your hands on ’em!
+Now that you're a topographical map expert, it's time to get your hands on 'em!

 How to Get Free Printable National Geographic Topo Maps Online

 National Geographic has an easy-to-use interface that allows you to find a topographic map of your desired area in seconds with the help of an interactive map.
 From there you can download it and print and you're ready to go.

 Simply zoom in to your area and click on one of the red markers, which will bring up the topographical map of the area.

 The PDF will come with 5 pages: 1 with the entire area and 4 with the map cut into quarters.